raspberrypilearning/encoded-art/en/step_3.md

 ---
 title: Only one shape appears
 ---
-+ Check that you have **called** each shape function
++ Check that you have **called** each shape function.
 + The shapes might be there, but on top of each other.
-To change this you could call one function at a time by commenting out the other two function calls with a hashtag `#`
+To change this, you could call one function at a time by commenting out the other two function calls with a hashtag `#`.

 --- /collapse ---